South West of England Regional Development Agency: Criticism

 The SWRDA had an annual budget of around £160 million and spent almost £2 million opening offices as far away as Australia and China, and had offices or representatives in five international cities.
 SWRDA admitted in 2008 that it had spent £1,871,829 on international offices and staff since 2005 - these include Boston in the US, Tokyo in Japan, Shenzhen in China, Melbourne in Australia and Mumbai in India.
 In the 2007–8 financial year, SWRDA also started an operation in Mumbai, which contributed to a total spend of £555,880.43.
 In March 2008 former Bristol Lord Mayor Peter Abraham criticised the SWRDA for these actions, saying that it should be more publicly accountable.

 The SWRDA was also criticised in December 2007 for spending more than £60,000 of taxpayers' money at a property trade show on the French Riviera, £61,000 on its annual staff conference in Wiltshire, plus £28,279 on another staff meeting in Torquay.

 Further criticism, mostly from Cornwall, said that RDAs were unelected, unrepresentative and unaccountable quangos; that the area covered by the SWRDA was an artificially-imposed large region and not natural; and called for a Cornish Development Agency to be set up.

 Related bodies

 The South West Science and Industry Council advised the SWRDA on the effective use of science, technology and creativity.
 The SWRDA provided funding for the South West Observatory, a not-for-profit organisation which produces key data and facts about the region.
-Regen SW is the renewable energy agency for South West England, and was mainly funded by SWRDA.
+Regen SW is now an energy consultancy, but began as the renewable energy agency for South West England, mainly funded by SWRDA.